Annual Salary

 You can get into this job through:

-You'll need a degree in sport science, or a degree in a related subject followed by a postgraduate qualification in sports science.
+Alternatively you could do a degree in a science related subject followed by a postgraduate qualification in sports science.

 It's becoming more common for sports scientists to have or be working towards a postgraduate qualification.